benjystanton/benjystanton.github.io/src/posts/2018-05-20-service-walkthrough.md

 excerpt: Observe a service by going through the stages of the user journey.
 ---

-<p class="lede">Service walkthroughs are a service design tool.
-Observe a service by going through the stages of the user journey.</p>
+Service walkthroughs are a service design tool.
+Observe a service by going through the stages of the user journey.

 ## How to use service walkthroughs…